Storm Water Pollution Prevention Program (SWPPP)

 The level of protection is the total system capacity required to avoid flooding of structures and provide for public safety.
 Typically, the level of protection is the level at which street flooding, overflow swales, piping systems and ponds work as a total system to prevent flooding of homes/businesses and to prevent dangerous flooding of streets.
 The design storm event used for level of protection corresponds to a storm with a 1% chance of occurring once in any year.

 It is possible to have two 1% or 10% chance storms back to back or they may occur only once every million years.
-These rain storm events are statistical estimates based on historical data on how frequent a storm will occur.
+These rain storm events are statistical estimates based on historical data on how frequently a storm will occur.

 Mortgage companies may require a homeowner to have flood insurance if their property is located in a low area.
 Each private company sets their own standards for what is required of the homeowner to prove whether their buildings are or are not located in the flood zones.